What are you looking for?

 Why it matters: Real-world problems don’t come in subject-specific packages.
 Students who make connections across disciplines think more creatively and solve problems more effectively.

-• icon Developed Applied Learning Programme framework (Grades 6-12)
+• Developed Applied Learning Programme framework (Grades 6-12)

 2.6 Data Collection and Utilisation